-We are excited for the start of the 2022-2023 school year at STEM Innovation Academy of the Oranges!
+We are excited for the start of the 2024-2025 school year at STEM Innovation Academy of the Oranges!
 We are partners, jointly dedicated to helping your child grow socially, emotionally, and intellectually.
-Please be reminded that students report for the first day of school on Wednesday, September 7, 2022.
+Please be reminded that students report for the first day of school on Friday, September 6, 2024.
 As a school, our vision is to create an early college model for STEM education that unites public and private sectors to provide better options for our students and that strengthens the continuum from high school to college to careers.
-We encourage you to accept the academic and extra-curricular challenges with the enthusiastic, determined, and champion spirit of a true STEM Scholar.
-The community at the STEM Innovation Academy is made up of your teachers, guidance counselor, administrators, parents, and peers who are here to support you to get the most out of your high school experience.
-It reflects that we, the STEM family, are here to help each other reach our potential.
+We encourage your child to accept the academic and extra-curricular challenges with the enthusiastic, determined, and champion spirit of a true STEM Scholar.
+The community at the STEM Innovation Academy is made up of your teachers, guidance counselor, administration, parents, and peers who are here to support you to get the most out of your high school experience.
+It reflects that we, the STEM family, are here to help each other reach our fullest potential.